naqiboqi/Europa-Universalis-Savegame-Viewer/README.md

 #### To-Do
 -----------
+- [X] Add GUI for viewing and interacting with t he map

+- [ ] Move loading save files to the GUI instead

-- [ ] Add other mapmodes native to EU4 (trade, subjects)
+- [ ] Add some graphs to show country area, development, some other stats?

 - [ ] Add map-painter functionality to control ownership of provinces and create modded saves

-- [ ] Add some graphs to show country area (with and without water), and other stats such as development
+- [ ] Add timeline to show game history